kestra-io/docs/content/privacy-policy.md

 -   To monitor and analyze usage and trends of our Website
 -   To maintain the security and integrity of our Website
 -   To comply with legal obligations and protect our rights
+-   To promote your open source usage of Kestra towards our community

 ## How do we share your information?